urbien/vortexhealing/README.md

 - [Auto-translation](https://integrately.com/integrations/google-translate/zoom) of those subtitles into other languages
 - AI to train translator on VortexHealing vocabulary to improve the quality of the above

-## Internship program for VortexHealing teachers
+## IDEA: Internship program for VortexHealing teachers
-There is a currebtly a skills gap between graduating from the vortex class and becoming a professional healer.
+There is currently a skills gap between graduating from the VortexHealing class and becoming a professional healer.
 To successfully bridge that gap, there is a need for more support from teachers.
-COnsider this an equivalent of the internship program that
+Consider this to be an equivalent of the internship program for medical professionals.

 - Energetic support for a group of students doing healing sessions on themselves or a partner
 - Monitoring healing sessions of students, review and evaluation afterwards